 Hockett, Robert C., "Were "It" to Happen: Contract Continuity Under Euro Regime Change" (2012).
 Cornell Law Faculty Working Papers.
 Paper 96.

-Admiralty Commons, Banking and Finance Commons, Bankruptcy Law Commons, Commercial Law Commons, Comparative and Foreign Law Commons, Conflicts of Law Commons, Contracts Commons, Corporation and Enterprise Law Commons, International Law Commons, International Trade Commons, Law and Economics Commons, Securities Law Commons
+Admiralty Commons, Banking and Finance Law Commons, Bankruptcy Law Commons, Business Organizations Law Commons, Commercial Law Commons, Comparative and Foreign Law Commons, Conflict of Laws Commons, Contracts Commons, International Law Commons, International Trade Law Commons, Law and Economics Commons, Securities Law Commons